Updating your browser will give you an optimal website experience. Learn more about our supported browsers.

 Your discharge was under honorable conditions.

-You have enough service time to be eligible.
-Sign in and check your Personal Plan Summary to see if your employer requires 5, 8 or 10 years of TCDRS service, or call TCDRS Member Services at 800-823-7782.
+You are vested.
+Sign in and check your Personal Plan Summary to see if your employer requires 5, 8 or 10 years of TCDRS service to become vested, or call TCDRS Member Services at 800-823-7782.